madeleinedaly/future-io/README.md

 # API

 ## IO-returning functions
-To get you going quickly, this library seeks to implement the complete set of node IO operations, exposing them on modules mimicking those found in the standard library.
+To get you started fast this library mimics the interface of the native node modules.
+It just returns io's instead of taking callbacks!

-This is still a work in progress.
+Getting complete coverage of all io related functionality in node is still a work in progress.
-If you're missing, please feel free to open an issue or pull request.
+If you're missing something, please feel free to open an issue or pull request.

 At the moment the following modules are exported.
-For some recipes check out the examples directory.
+For some recipes demonstrating their use check out the examples directory.

 ### `future-io/console`